-ASSESSMENT:
+Contact Time: ASSESSMENT: Industry based

-Continuous: Department and external examiners will assess the project as follows: Proposal : 10% Oral Presentation : 40% Written Scientific Report : 50% A minimum of 50% must be obtained to pass the subject.
-Syllabus: The student will conduct a mini-research their findings at a public forum and write-up will conduct a mini-research project independently, present s at a public forum and write-up a scientific report on the same.
+Continuous: Department and external examiners will assess t he project as follows:

+Proposal : 10%

+Oral Presentation : 40%

+Written Scientific Report : 50%

+A minimum of 50% must be obtained to pass the subject.

+Syllabus: The student will conduct a mini-research project independently, present their findings at a public forum and write-up a scientific report on the same.